 Rose Breasted Grosbeaks are likely to visit feeders for safflower seed in the late spring during their migration when they need extra energy.

-Have native berry plants and shrubs in your yard for another chance to attract these birds.
+Have sunflower seed, native berry plants, and shrubs in your yard for another chance to attract these birds.

 4. House Finches

-House Finches love eating safflower seed at my bird feeders!
-They also love sunflower seed.
+House Finches love eating safflower seed at my bird feeders.
+They also go bananas for sunflower seed and will happily eat Cardinal bird seed blends.

 They’re often the first visitors at new bird feeders and are common and widespread across much of the United States.